-- Temporarily remove firearms from your home if a family member is depressed, suicidal or is abusing drugs or alcohol.
+- Remove firearms from your home if a family member is depressed, suicidal or is abusing drugs or alcohol.
 See the Washington Firearm Safe Storage Map at https://hiprc.org/firearm-storage-wa/ to find local options for temporary, voluntary firearm storage.

 Prepare for Emergencies

-Put the numbers for emergency response, the Poison Center, the crisis line, and your doctor in your phone and post them on the refrigerator or family board in your home.
-Also post your name, address and phone number next to each phone in your home.
+Put the numbers for emergency response, the Poison Center, the crisis line and your doctor in your cell phone and post them on the refrigerator or family board in your home.
+Also post your name, address and phone number there.

 - Washington Poison Center: 800-222-1222